-The Meaning of Service (MoS) is a national reading and discussion program that engages service volunteers in conversations about the nature of justice, service, and the public good.
-Using short philosophical, literary, and provocative texts, and led by trained facilitators, these discussions bring regular reading and reflection into the center of service work.
-By reflecting on why, how, and who they serve, participants wrestle with and enhance their service experience, for themselves and those they serve.
+The Meaning of Service (MoS) was a national reading and discussion program that engaged service volunteers in conversations about the nature of justice, service, and the public good.
+Using short philosophical, literary, and provocative texts, and led by trained facilitators, these discussions brought regular reading and reflection into the center of service work.
+By reflecting on why, how, and who they serve, participants wrestled with and enhanced their service experience, for themselves and those they serve.

 The IHC partners with the Project on Civic Reflection - the nation’s leading provider of facilitation training and program consultation for this model of humanities-based discussion - to train facilitators, work with service organizations, and develop a MoS assistance network across the country.

 - Read all about our new $350,000 grant from NEH to support MoS expansion!

 MoS currently engages close to 200 young volunteers at eight sites in Illinois: City Year, PCC Wellness, Literacy Volunteers of Illinois, Notre Dame Mercy Americorps, Project Yes, and Asian Human Services in Chicago, as well as Belleville AmeriCorps in Belleville and the Illinois Public Health Association in Springfield.

 The program was founded in 2003 as a pilot program in Chicago, with support and guidance from the Project on Civic Reflection.
 In 2005, the IHC received a three-year NEH grant to expand the program in Illinois and to twelve other states.
 Using lessons learned from the previous national expansion, the IHC received another three-year NEH grant in 2010 to help make reading and reflection a key feature of the service experience in Illinois and in seven other states: Maryland, Mississippi, Montana, New York, Ohio, Wyoming, and Florida.